VirtualDJ: Features

-The software has a default layout made of two turntables (vinyl or CD) associated with a central mixer.
+The software uses a default layout consisting of two virtual turntables (vinyl or CD) and a central mixer.
 It includes a bar for viewing the status of the two audio tracks as well as the management of the playlist and of current readings with a search function in the database.
 The current track of the different decks appears in a graphical window at the top of the screen which visualizes the curve (waveform) of the live sound.
 The user can also perform loops of variable duration.
 As a professional DJ software, VirtualDJ allows users to plug in their DJ controllers.
-It also works with custom DJ systems built by users and it recognizes any different hardware turntable or mixer.
+It supports a wide range of hardware turntables and mixers.

 VDJ has a scripting language, vdjscript, that allows mapping actions to hardware controls or the computer keyboard.
-Using this scripting language, a large number of plugins are available for download within VirtualDJ, adding additional skins, pads, effects and transitions.
+Using this scripting language, a range of plugins are available for download, adding additional skins, pads, effects and transitions.
 In addition, VST3 plugins can be used to provide additional audio effects, either per deck, or on the global audio output.

 VirtualDJ supports DJing with streaming music from Tidal, Deezer, Beatport, Beatsource, and SoundCloud.